john-kurkowski/tldextract/README.md

 to stay fresh with the TLD definitions--though they don't change often--delete this file occasionally.

+It is also recommended to delete this file after upgrading this lib.

 # Public API

 I know it's just one method, but I've needed this functionality in a few